 SoftCotton and Cocoa

-Commodity markets tend to zig, when the equity markets zag.
+Commodity markets tend to zig, when the equity markets zag.”

 Jim Rogers

-Most investors decide to buy and sell commodities because they believe their price will change.
-Trading in commodities is very similar to buying other assets, such as stocks.
 If you decide to open a long position and the price of your chosen commodity rises, you will be able to close the trade and make a profit.

 Why trade commodities?